Stop the Robberies, Enjoy Safe Streets

 Stop The Robberies, Enjoy Safe Streets (STRESS) was a Detroit Police Department unit that operated from 1971 until 1974.

-STRESS was created to reduce crime in Detroit.
+STRESS was created to reduce crime in Detroit by surveilling and catching criminals in the act.
 It used decoy units, targeting African-American men.
 It led to the deaths of twenty-four men, twenty-two of them African-American, over the course of three and a half years.

+A 1973 poll found that 65 percent of black Detroiters disapproved and 78 percent of white Detroiters approved of STRESS.